 Nanoscale heat engines are subject to large fluctuations which affect their precision.
 The Thermodynamic Uncertainty Relation (TUR) provides a trade-off between output power, fluctuations and entropic cost.
 This trade-off may be overcome by systems exhibiting quantum coherence.
 This letter provides a study of the TUR in a prototypical quantum heat engine, the Scovil \& Schulz-DuBois maser.
 Comparison with a classical reference system allows us to determine the effect of quantum coherence on the performance of the heat engine.
 We identify analytically regions where coherence suppresses fluctuations, implying a quantum advantage, as well as regions where fluctuations are enhanced by coherence.
 This quantum effect cannot be anticipated from the off-diagonal elements of the density matrix.
 Because the fluctuations are not encoded in the steady state alone, TUR violations are a consequence of coherence that goes beyond steady-state coherence.
 While the system violates the conventional TUR, it adheres a recent formulation of a quantum TUR.
 We further show that parameters where the engine operates close to the conventional limit are prevalent and TUR violations in the quantum model not uncommon.

 \textit{Introduction.---} Nanoscale heat engines \cite{BenentiPhysRep2017} have become a topic of wide interest in recent years.
-In such devices quantum effects become relevant which radically alter the dynamical and thermodynamic properties \cite{SothmannNano2014,MillenNJP2016,VinjanampathyContPhys2016,StreltsovRevModPhys2017,JosefssonNatNano2018,BinderBook2018,TalknerRevModPhys2020}.
+In such devices quantum effects become relevant and radically alter the dynamical and thermodynamic properties \cite{SothmannNano2014,MillenNJP2016,VinjanampathyContPhys2016,StreltsovRevModPhys2017,JosefssonNatNano2018,BinderBook2018,TalknerRevModPhys2020}.
 Nanoscale systems are subject to strong fluctuations in the output power $P$ which become important when quantifying useful properties such as efficiency and precision \cite{SeifertRepProgPhys2012,VerleyNatComm2014}.
-At the same time, operation of any engine is associated with entropy production $\sigma$, which quantifies the thermodynamic cost.
-It is desirable for an engine to have both low entropy production and a high precision.
+At the same time, operation of any engine is associated with the entropy production rate $\sigma$, which quantifies the thermodynamic cost.
+It is desirable for an engine to have both a low entropy production rate and a high precision.
 Their trade-off can be quantified by the dimensionless thermodynamic uncertainty

 where $\langle P\rangle$ and $\mathrm{var}(P)$ denote the mean and variance of the power in the long time limit and $k_B$ is the Boltzmann constant.
 The Thermodynamic Uncertainty Relation (TUR) provides a lower bound $\mathcal{Q}\ge 2$ \cite{BaratoPRL2015,GingrichPRL2016,PietzonkaJStatMech2016,PietzonkaPRE2017, PietzonkaPRL2018,HorowitzNatPhys2019,FalascoNJP2020}, which highlights the fundamental relevance of the thermodynamic uncertainty $\mathcal{Q}$.